gyselax/gyselalibxx/src/advection/polar_foot_finders/README.md

-# Polar foot finder implementation details
+# Ppolar\_foot\_finders/README.mdolar foot finder implementation details

-This folder contains the implementation classes used internally by [`PolarFootFinder`](../polar_foot_finder.hpp).
+This folder contains the implementation classes used internally by `PolarFootFinder`.
 They are not part of the public API.

 ## Structure